-- 2) the bees come from hives or colonies which were inspected immediately prior to dispatch and show no evidence of the presence of A. tumida based on a visual inspection and the use of one of the methods described in the relevant chapter of the Terrestrial Manual; and - 3) the bees come from an area of at least 100 km radius where no apiary has been subject to any restrictions associated with the occurrence of A. tumida for the previous six months; and
+- 2) the bees come from hives or colonies which were inspected immediately prior to packing, with no evidence of A. tumida based on a visual inspection and one of the methods described in the relevant chapter of the Terrestrial Manual; and - 3) the bees come from an area of at least 50 km radius where no apiary has been subject to any restrictions associated with the occurrence of A. tumida for the previous six months; and

-- 4) the bees and accompanying packaging presented for export have been thoroughly and individually inspected and do not contain A. tumida; and - 5) the packaging material, containers, accompanying products and food are new; and - 6) all precautions have been taken to prevent infestation or contamination with A. tumida, in particular, measures that prevent infestation of queen cages such as no long term storage of queens prior to shipment and covering the consignment of bees with fine mesh through which a live beetle cannot enter.
+- 4) the bees and accompanying packaging presented for export have been thoroughly and individually inspected and do not contain A. tumida; and - 5) the packaging material, containers, accompanying products and food are new; and - all precautions have been taken to prevent infestation or contamination with A. tumida, in particular, measures that prevent infestation of queen cages such as no long-term storage of queens prior to shipment and covering the cages or the whole consignment of bees immediately after the packing with fine mesh through which a live beetle cannot enter